Inventory in logistics

 The company’s asset register is consulted during the asset inventory.
 It contains precise information on the value of operating and office equipment, the vehicle fleet and machinery.

-It is important that the respective asset is precisely described and that information such as acquisition or production costs, useful life, balance sheet value on the balance sheet date, annual depreciation and the date of acquisition and disposal are precisely documented.
+It is important that the respective asset is precisely described and that information such as acquisition or production costs, service life, balance sheet value on the balance sheet date, annual depreciation and the date of acquisition and disposal are precisely documented.

 The four inventory types